-In the War Department and in the Navy Department, the pace set for preparing for active war operations quickened.
-It is difficult to believe, but I assure you that it was true, there was at the moment in neither of those departments, nor in the Army or Navy, any organizations or technical groups whatever, either for intercepting enemy communications or for studying them, let alone solving such communications.
-There had been, it is true, since the autumn of 1916, a very small group of self-trained cryptanalysts, sponsored and supported by a private citizen named Colonel George Fabyan,5 who operated the Riverbank Laboratories at Geneva, Illinois.
+In the War Department and in the Navy Department the pace set for preparing for active war operations quickened.
+It is difficult to believe, but I assure you that it was true, that there was at the moment in neither of those departments, nor in the Army or Navy, any organizations or technical groups whatever, either for intercepting enemy communications or for studying them, let alone solving such communications.
+There was, it is true, since the autumn of 1916, a very small group of self-trained cryptanalysts, sponsored and supported by a private citizen named Colonel George Fabyan, who operated the Riverbank Laboratories at Geneva, Illinois.
 I served as leader of the group, in addition to other duties as a geneticist of the Laboratories.
-Riverbank, through George Fabyan, had initiated and established an unofficial, or at most, a quasi-official relationship with the authorities in Washington, so that it received from time to time copies of cryptographic messages obtained by various and entirely surreptitious means from telegraph and cable offices in Washington and elsewhere in the United States.
-At that period in our history, diplomatic relations with Mexico were in a sad state, so that U.S. attention was directed southward, and not eastward across the Atlantic Ocean.
-Therefore, practically all the messages sent to Riverbank for solution were those of the Mexican government.
+Riverbank, through Colonel Fabyan, had initiated and established an unofficial or, at most, a quasi-official relationship with the authorities in Washington, so that it received from time to time copies of cryptographic messages obtained by various and entirely surreptitious means from telegraph and cable offices in Washington and elsewhere in the U.S. At that period in ou: history diplomatic relations with Mexico were in a sad state, so that U.S. attention was directed southward, and not eastward across the Atlantic Ocean.
+Therefore, practically all the messages sent to Riverbank for solution were those of the Mexican Government.
 Riverbank was successful in solving all or nearly all the Mexican cryptograms it was given, usually returning the solutions to Washington very promptly.
 The great majority of them were of the Vigenère type but using mixed sequences with relatively long key phrases.
 Riverbank was also successful with certain other cryptograms which were concerned with the war in Europe, but I cannot deal with them now because there just isn't time.
-Soon after the United States declared war on Germany, Colonel Fabyan established a school for training at Riverbank, and he invited the services to send him army and navy officers to learn something about cryptology in formal courses established for the purpose.
+Soon after the U.S. declared war on Germany, Colonel Fabyan established a school for training at Riverbank, and he invited the Services to send him Army and Navy officers to learn something about cryptology in formal courses established for the purpose.
 Each course lasted about six weeks, full time.

 You may like to know what we novices used for training ourselves for this unusual task and what we used later on for training the student officers sent to us for cryptologic instruction.
-As regards our self-instruction training material, there wasn't much available in English, but among the very sparse literature was that small book by Captain Parker Hitt, called Manual for the Solution of Military Ciphers, to which I referred earlier.
-Colonel Fabyan managed to get a copy of that manual for us to study.
-The Signal Corps School was then one of the army service schools, and there a few lectures were given by two or three officers who, when World War I broke out in August 1914, took an interest in the subject of military cryptography.
+As regards our self-nstruction training material, there wasn't much available in English, but among the very sparse literature there was that small book by Captain Parker Hitt, called Manual for the Solution of Military Ciphers, to which I referred earlier.
+Colonel Fabyan managed to get a copy of that Manual for us to study.
+The Signal Corps School was then one of the Army Service Schools, and there a few lectures were given by two or three officers who, when World War I broke out in August 1914, took an interest in the subject of military cryptography.
 They foresaw that sooner or later there would be a need for knowledge in that important branch of military technology.
-Captain Hitt's manual was then, and still is, a model of compactness and practicality.
-Let me show you the title page of the first edition (fig. 82).
+Capt.
+Hitt's Manual was then, and still is, a model of compactness and practicality.
+Let me show you the title page of the first edition (Fig. 82).

-It was the succinctness of Parker Hitt's manual that caused us much work and perspiration in our self-training at Riverbank, but we later came to know and admire its author, whose photograph I now show you as he looked when he became a colonel in the Signal Corps (fig. 83).
+It was the succinctness of Parker Hitt's Manual that caused us much work and perspiration in our self-training at Riverbank, but we later came to know and admire its author, whose photograph I now show you as he looked when he became a Colonel in the Signal Corps (Fig. 83).